Sinogram upsampling using Primal-Dual UNet for undersampled CT and radial MRI reconstruction: Introduction

-There is a variety of approaches for CT reconstruction of sparse projections using deep learning.
-Post-processing networks aim to reduce artefacts caused by the sparse sampling after reconstructing with a traditional algorithm like FBP, but usually lack data consistency and depend on the quality of the initial reconstruction.
-Examples include FBPConvNet~\citep{jin2017deep}, ISTA UNet~\citep{Liu2020interpreting} or Framing UNet~\citep{han_framing_2017}.
-Conversely, another type of approach seeks to optimise or inpaint the sinogram \textit{before} applying a reconstruction algorithm, such as the Deep-neural-network based sinogram synthesis~\citep{lee_dnn_2019}, hence ensuring data consistency.
-Finally, unrolled iterative reconstruction algorithms can be seen as the third type, which reduce the artefacts in the reconstructed image by optimising both sinograms and reconstructions in an alternating manner after projecting and back-projecting in each iteration, respectively.
-These algorithms include the Primal-Dual network~\citep{adler2018learned} or LEARN~\citep{chen_learn_2018}. \citet{leuschner2021quantitative} presented a quantitative comparison of these and other related algorithms for low-dose and sparse CT reconstructions.
-They have reported the Primal-Dual network as the best performing model based on the overall performance.
 Various approaches, including deep learning based techniques, have been proposed to reconstruct undersampled radial MRI.
 UNet is a commonly used network architecture to reconstruct undersampled MRI~\citep{ChangMinHyun.2018}.
 The NCC1701~\citep{chatterjee2021reconresnet} pipeline, which includes ReconResNet as the backbone, has shown an improvement over UNet while reconstructing undersampled Cartesian and radial MRIs.
 These approaches work in the image space, i.e. the undersampled images are first reconstructed with adjoint NUFFT, and then the neural network model is applied to remove the artefacts.
 On the other hand, Automap~\citep{zhu2018image} works by taking the k-space as input and providing the reconstructed image as output.
 But the network design of Automap creates a hindrance for scalability.
 Several other deep learning based approaches have been proposed, which deal with undersampled radial reconstruction, working in the image space or k-space.
 However, the path of reconstructing them by converting the radial k-space to a sinogram, then applying sinogram synthesis or sinogram correction techniques before applying FBP has not been explored in depth.